wesleygarreto/movies-api/README.md

 # Project movies-api

-This is an api to register movies and schedule exhibitions
+This is an api to register movies and schedule exhibitions, is restfull, using Jakarta EE, Microprofile, Open Liberty, Flyway Migrations, Apache Derby database in memory.

 Steps to run this project: